pythonanywhere/flask-tutorials/tutorial-2.md

 So now we have a migration file that contains Python code that knows how to create our database structure from scratch.
 It's worth noting that the file *only* contains information about the database structure -- that is, there's a table called `comments` that has certain specific columns.
 It doesn't contain the comments themselves.
-You may find it interesting to take a look at the file -- it was the last thing printed out by the `flask db migrate` command, and you can load it up into the editor via the "Files" tab.
+Take a look at the file -- it was the last thing printed out by the `flask db migrate` command, and you can load it up into the editor via the "Files" tab.
+It will look something like this:

+    """empty message

+    Revision ID: 2eb39767bbe9
+    Revises:
+    Create Date: 2017-10-13 17:13:04.513323

+    """
+    from alembic import op
+    import sqlalchemy as sa

+    # revision identifiers, used by Alembic.
+    revision = '2eb39767bbe9'
+    down_revision = None
+    branch_labels = None
+    depends_on = None

+    def upgrade():
+        # ### commands auto generated by Alembic - please adjust! ###
+        op.create_table('comments',
+        sa.Column('id', sa.Integer(), nullable=False),
+        sa.Column('content', sa.String(length=4096), nullable=True),
+        sa.PrimaryKeyConstraint('id')
+        )
+        # ### end Alembic commands ###

+    def downgrade():
+        # ### commands auto generated by Alembic - please adjust! ###
+        op.drop_table('comments')
+        # ### end Alembic commands ###

+The `upgrade` function fairly clearly is instructions to create a table called `comments` with the two columns that we already have.
+The `downgrade` function is the opposite -- it deletes the table called `comments`.

-There is one final step, though.
+There is one final step before we're done with this "initial" migration.
 Flask-Migrate keeps track of which migrations have been applied to your database -- it does this (in a kind of recursive, Inception-like manner) by keeping data in a database table in your database to say what migration the database last had applied to it.
 Got that?  ;-)